 Western states produced roughly a quarter of the top 10 counties, and counties associated with Western cities are prevalent in the top 50.
 As educated workers flee expensive coastal markets in search of affordability and quality of life, counties that are home or adjacent to the likes of Denver, Boise, and Bend are benefiting greatly.
 And as remote work becomes more prominent, and spreads to more professions, these regions will continue to benefit.
 It also presents great opportunity for rural communities that position themselves to capture this migration of talent.

 There are many challenges to workforce development, from fragmented service delivery to relevant parties not communicating what they need and can offer.
 And talent attraction takes place within the larger context of these workforce development challenges.
 To help guide communities through these challenges, the Talent Attraction Scorecard includes strategies in five phases for attracting talent, developing existing workers, and connecting both to employers:

 For a more in-depth look at the current talent attraction trends across the US, download the fourth annual Talent Attraction Scorecard.
 Learn more about which communities are winning the talent attraction competition, and why, and take a deeper dive into the impacts of remote workers.
 Most importantly, discover strategies and best practices for your community in all phases of workforce development.

 Have a question about the findings?
 Want to talk through next steps in your talent attraction strategy?
-Contact Cara Christopher to discuss how Emsi can help.
+Fill out the form below to discuss how Emsi can help.